Count Waterbirds in the Caribbean – Join our 2025 Region-wide CWC Count!

 Do you know of a pond, mangrove swamp, marsh, or beach nearby with waterbirds on it?
-If yes, we invite you to participate in the 15th annual Caribbean Waterbird Census (CWC).
+If yes, we invite you to participate in the 16th annual Caribbean Waterbird Census (CWC).
 We need your help to monitor more sites and conduct more frequent counts at new and existing sites!
 The CWC is designed so that at the basic level anyone—from citizen scientist volunteers to professional biologists—can carry out one or more counts and contribute to our knowledge and conservation.
 Given the hurricanes and droughts which impact our islands nearly every year, it is important to monitor waterbird populations every year to track changes in numbers and diversity.
 For example, we had reports from our colleagues across the islands of unusual sightings in waterbird diversity and numbers in the 2018 CWC following devastating hurricanes in 2017.
 Common birds were notably missing from their usual wetlands in some countries, while birds were showing up in large numbers elsewhere.
 There have been few sightings of waterbirds on Grand Bahama and Dorian following the devastation of Hurricane Dorian in 2019.
-Help us to determine how birds are doing in the region in 2024!
-Link to CWC 2024 blog and resources, including free downloadable promotional graphics.
+Help us to determine how birds are doing in the region in 2025!

 Link to our shorebird ID resources.